FAQ

 We understand some participants may feel nervous about the idea of flying.
 For them, we offer a ground experience, where they can explore the airship and experience the feeling of being in a cockpit with the pilot inside the airship in movement, without the need to take off.

-This alternative permits all participants to enjoy an unforgettable experience, respecting their limits and promoting a safe and positive learning environment.
+This alternative allows all participants to enjoy an unforgettable experience, respecting their limits and promoting a safe and positive learning environment.

-To participate in the flight activity, the Spanish legislation requires the consent of the guardians signed before a notary.
+To participate in the flight activity, Spanish law requires the consent of the legal guardians and the legitimation of their signatures with a digital certificate or signed before a notary.

 If this consent is missing from one of the guardians, the child will not be able to fly.
 However, he/she will be offered a similar alternative to that provided in adverse weather conditions.